August 27, 2011

 Internet protocols to use

 Once installation is complete, Postfix MTA is started up automatically as a service.
 Stop the service as we still need to configure some vital options.
-To begin with all configuration files of Postfix in Debian/Ubuntu is stored under /etc/postfix.
+To begin with, all configuration files of Postfix in Debian/Ubuntu are stored under /etc/postfix.
 One file we would be most interested in is /etc/postfix/main.cf.
-Its the main configuration file for Postfix and this is how it looks just after installation.
+It’s the main configuration file for Postfix, and this is how it looks just after installation.

 # See /usr/share/postfix/main.cf.dist for a commented, more complete version